microsoft/ICSE2019/README.md

 To run these examples locally on your machine, you will need this basic software:
 * Your favorite git client.
 The original is [here](https://git-scm.com/downloads).
 * A distribution of Python 3: [Anaconda](https://www.anaconda.com/distribution/) works well.
+(5 minutes on good network)
-(10 minutes on good network)
+* A distribution of R: How about [Microsoft R Open](https://mran.microsoft.com/open)?
+(2 minutes on good network)

-You will also need an Azure subscription.
+* You will also need an Azure subscription.
 You can [get a free one](https://azure.microsoft.com/en-us/free/).
 It takes about 3 minutes and will require a credit card, which is only required to verify your identity.
-(No easy free Azure resources for spam and other darlings!)
-The subscription comes with free credit and your credit card will not be charged unless you initiate an upgrade and rack up *a lot* of compute charges.
+(No easy free Azure resources for spam bots and other vermin!)
+The subscription comes with $200 credit and your credit card will not be charged unless you actively initiate an upgrade and rack up *a lot* of compute charges.

 ### Setup steps - Automated ML locally on your laptop
 * Clone the [Machine Learning Notebooks repo](https://github.com/Azure/MachineLearningNotebooks).